GG666/Lecture/Chpater (C_English_Pointer).md

 ## Static memory allocation
-**Static memory allocation** is an allocation technique which allocates a fixed amount of memory during compile time and the operating system internally uses a data structure known as Stack to manage this.
+**Static memory allocation** is an allocation technique that allocates a fixed amount of memory during compile time and the operating system internally uses a data structure known as Stack to manage this.

-In Static Memory Allocation the memory for your data is allocated when the program starts.
+In Static Memory Allocation, the memory for your data is allocated when the program starts.
 The size is fixed when the program is created.
-It applies to global variables, file scope variables, and variables qualified with static defined inside functions.
+It applies to global variables, file scope variables, and variables qualified with statically defined inside functions.
 This memory allocation is fixed and cannot be changed, i.e. increased or decreased after allocation.
 So, exact memory requirements must be known in advance.

 ### Deletion of static allocated memory
 Deletion of memory allocated to a program is as important as allocation otherwise it results in memory leakage.
-Statically allocated memory is automatically released on the basis of scope, i.e., as soon as the scope of the variable is over, memory allocated get freed.
+Statically allocated memory is automatically released based on scope, i.e., as soon as the scope of the variable is over, memory allocated gets freed.

 ### Static Variables
 As the name suggests, the value of static variables persists until the end of the program.
 A variable can be declared static using the keyword static like